-- The rejection "failed to comport with the requirements of procedural fairness"; - Pacific Booker should not have been prevented from "learning at least the substance of the recommendations"; - Stipulated that: On the reconsideration, Pacific Booker and the interveners will be entitled to be provided with the Executive Director's recommendations, if any, to the Ministers, and will be entitled to provide a written response to the recommendations.
+- The rejection "failed to comport with the requirements of procedural fairness"; - Pacific Booker should not have been prevented from "learning at least the substance of the recommendations";

-The EAO letter also outlines the substance of the key concerns underlying the negative recommendation, which are summarized as follows:
+and the judge's decision stipulated that on the reconsideration, Pacific Booker and the interveners will be entitled to be provided with the Executive Director's recommendations, if any, to the Ministers, and will be entitled to provide a written response to the recommendations.

-- 1. "The project design provides for end-stage mitigation rather than up-front prevention of metal leaching and acid rock drainage." - 2.
-"The project design is based on the unproven assumption that effluent to be discharged directly into Morrison Lake would be diffused by the behaviour of the Lake." - 3.
-"Provincial technical reviewers expressed significant concerns about whether the proposed measure (geomembrane liner of the 5 km2) would work as modeled."
+The Company received a letter (dated January 24, 2014) from the EAO, which outlined their key concerns underlying the negative recommendation, which are summarized as follows:

-- 4. "The project has the potential to result in significant long-term financial and environmental liabilities".
-These aspects relate to the size of the reclamation bond and the proximity to valued fish resources. - 5.
-"The project was opposed by Gitxsan and Gitanyow Nations and Lake Babine Nation".
+- "The project design provides for end-stage mitigation rather than up-front prevention of metal leaching and acid rock drainage." - "The project design is based on the unproven assumption that effluent to be discharged directly into Morrison Lake would be diffused by the behaviour of the Lake." - "Provincial technical reviewers expressed significant concerns about whether the proposed measure (geomembrane liner of the 5 km2) would work as modeled." - "The project has the potential to result in significant long-term financial and environmental liabilities".
+These aspects relate to the size of the reclamation bond and the proximity to valued fish resources. - "The project was opposed by Gitxsan and Gitanyow Nations and Lake Babine Nation".